sunlightpolicy/open-data-policy-hub/step-by-step/index.md

 ### ☑ Promote

 A successful open data program requires sustained public participation.
-The new or updated open data policy should be announced through governments' channels to communicate with the public (ex, government websites, social media, etc).
-Cities should also share progress toward making data more accessible to the public by including newly released datasets, projects created using the city’s data, and other notable successes.
+The new or updated open data policy should be announced through several channels to communicate with the public — government websites, social media, etc. Cities should also share progress toward making data more accessible to the public by including newly released datasets, projects created using the city’s data, and other notable successes.

 See our open data policy communications resources below, and consider submitting a guest blog to our [OpenGov Voices series](https://sunlightfoundation.com/blog/series/opengov-voices/).